Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ### HTTP REQUEST
 `POST /api/v1/withdrawals`

-<aside class="notice">On the WEB end, you can open the switch of specified favorite addresses for withdrawal, and when it is turned on, it will verify whether your withdrawal address is a favorite address.</aside>
+<aside class="notice">On the WEB end, you can open the switch of specified favorite addresses for withdrawal, and when it is turned on, it will verify whether your withdrawal address(including chain) is a favorite address(it is case sensitive); if it fails validation, it will respond with the error message <code>{"msg":"Already set withdraw whitelist, this address is not favorite address","code":"260325"}</code>.</aside>

 ### Example
 `POST /api/v1/withdrawals`